awsdocs/aws-lambda-developer-guide/doc_source/vpc-ec-upload-deployment-pkg.md

 At the command prompt, run the following Lambda CLI `create-function` command using the **adminuser** profile\.

 You need to update the following `create-function` command by providing the \.zip file path and the execution role ARN\.
-The `--runtime` parameter value can be `python3.6`, `python2.7`, `nodejs` and `java8`, depending on the language you used to author your code\.

-**Note**
-At this time, example code for the Lambda function is provided only in Python\.

 ```
 $ aws lambda create-function \